K-S-K/CV/Articles/03_ESphere/Article.md

 **Project description:**
 My application provides the possibility of proper data storing corresponding to the place on the power grid where measures were collected from.
 In other terms, my application is the editor for the creation of the power network model in the database to store data in the right way to process data by jobs and to retrieve data for the reporting.
 My application contains a T-SQL script that can actualize any version of the database to the actual version with all necessary data conversions, COM object which provides API and UI controls for the data structure editor, and for the different applications which work with data: viewers, report generators, etc, and desktop editor for the tree-shaped representation of the electric energy system.

+**My part in this project:** Requirements preparation, integration with existing architecture, development of the architecture, implementing, testing, deployment to first customer, technical support, collecting and implementing of additional customer requirements after they got some using experience.

 **Implementation technologies:** MFC SDI Application, ATL COM object for data management level, OLE DB, CHM Help, T-SQL, and some subject area knowledge.

 Fig. 1 The procedure of manual binding of the Power meter to the scheme.